TCleary24/PAM/README.md

   $ Y

 # Conclusion
 Now, login attempts will fail when the USB is not inserted into the device.
+These settings can be further customized to establish authentication requirements by adjusting the control flags.
+For example, the pam_usb.so module could be given the "sufficient" control flag that would allow login immediately in the presence of the defined USB, without requiring a password.